SPRING CREEK MOUNTAIN TRAIL

 - Bushwalking SE Queensland

-Tour SummaryDates: Friday 27 - Sunday 29 July 2018 Cost: $1,350 pp twin share (No sole use) Guests: Minimum 6 / Maximum 10 Accommodation: 2 nights at Spring Creek Mountain Cottages Inclusions: - 2 nights shared accommodation in cabin with shared bathroom. - All meals as listed in the itinerary. - Beverages (wine, beer etc) at Happy Hour - Transfers and travel as per daily schedule - Services of a bushwalking eco-guide and a driver - Tour information specific to the itinerary including notes and packing lists The tour cost does not include airfares or other associated travel expenses, costs of joining the tour after it has commenced or leaving it before the end, travel insurance, personal expenses or extra drinks at the Café.
+Tour SummaryDates: Saturday 29 September - Monday 1 October 2018 Cost: $1,050 pp twin share (No sole use) + optional camping gear hire $60 Guests: Minimum 6 / Maximum 10 Accommodation: 1 night camping - private camp site / 1 night at Spring Creek Mountain Cottages Inclusions: -1 night camping (sole or share) / 1 night shared accommodation in cabin with shared bathroom. - All meals as listed in the itinerary. - Beverages (wine, beer etc) on the camping night. - Transfers and travel as per daily schedule - Services of a bushwalking eco-guide and a driver - Tour information specific to the itinerary including notes and packing lists The tour cost does not include airfares or other associated travel expenses, costs of joining the tour after it has commenced or leaving it before the end, travel insurance, personal expenses or drinks at the Café.
 FAQ: For more information on walk gradings, suitability of walks and weather conditions please visit our FAQ page.